t-lin/t-lin.github.io/experience.md

 * 2019-2020: Created a new lab environment & auto-marking framework in pure **Bash**
   * Enables students to work remotely, auto-updates, and remotely submit work
   * Usable for variety of courses from basic programming to networking
+* 2021-2023: Developed a suite of software drivers used as part of a space access launch stack
+  * Interfaced with various sensors & actuators via a variety of communication standards, including **RS-232/RS-422** UART, **CAN**, **I2C/SMBus**, as well as traditional TCP/IP

 </div>